 And they are complete!
 I love how they turned out, and have enjoyed having them on our front porch!
 You can add any plants to fill these.
 I am showing them holding faux topiaries but I’ll be replacing soon with ferns for the summer.

-Are you ready to give this DIY a go?
+Are you ready to give these criss cross outdoor planters a go?

 Today I’m joined by some of my blogging friends who are also sharing their Summer DIY/Craft ideas!
 Just click the links below the images to be taken to their post…